Metrics for Graph Comparison: A Practitioner's Guide: Introduction

 In this paper, we take a different approach.
-We consider existing ensembles of random graphs as prototypical examples of certain graph \emph{structures}, which are the building blocks of existing empirical network datasets.
+We consider existing ensembles of random graphs as prototypical examples of certain graph \emph{structures}, which are the building blocks of existing real world networks.
 We propose therefore to study the ability of various distances to compare two samples randomly drawn from distinct ensembles of graphs.
 Our investigation is concerned with the relationship between the families of graph ensembles, the structural features characteristic of these ensembles, and the sensitivity of the distances to these characteristic structural features.

-The myriad proposed techniques for graph comparison \cite{Akoglu2015} are severely reduced in number when one requires the practical restriction that the algorithm run in a reasonable amount of time on large graphs.
+The myriad of proposed techniques for graph comparison \cite{Akoglu2015} are severely reduced in number when one requires the practical restriction that the algorithm run in a reasonable amount of time on large graphs.
 Graph data frequently consists of $10^4$ to $10^8$ vertices, and so algorithms whose complexity scales quadratically with the size of the graph quickly become unfeasible.
-In this work, we restrict our attention to approaches where the calculation time scaled linearly or near-linearly with the number of vertices in the graph for sparse graphs.\footnote{Sparsity is, roughly, the requirement that the number of edges in a graph of size $n$ be much lower than the maximum possible number $n^2/2$; a technical definition is provided below.}
+In this work, we restrict our attention to approaches where the calculation time scales linearly or near-linearly with the number of vertices in the graph for sparse graphs.\footnote{Sparsity is, roughly, the requirement that the number of edges in a graph of size $n$ be much lower than the maximum possible number $n^2/2$; a technical definition is provided below.}

-In the past 40 years, many random graph models have been developed which emulate certain features found in real-world graphs \cite{Barabasi1999, Watts1998}.
+In the past 40 years, many random graph models have been developed that emulate certain features found in real-world graphs \cite{Barabasi1999, Watts1998}.
 A rigorous probabilistic study of the application of graph distances to these random models is difficult because the models are often defined in terms of a generative process rather than a distribution over the space of possible graphs.
-As such, researchers often restrict their attention to very small, deterministic graphs (see e.g. \cite{Monnig2016}) or to very simple random models, such as that proposed by Erd\H{o}s and R\'enyi \cite{Erdos1959}.
+As such, researchers often restrict their attention to very small, deterministic graphs (see e.g., \cite{Monnig2016}) or to very simple random models, such as that proposed by Erd\H{o}s and R\'enyi \cite{Erdos1959}.
 Even in these simple cases, rigorous probabilistic analysis can be prohibitively difficult.
-We adopt a numerical approach, in which we sample from random graph distributions and observe the empirical performance of various distance measures.
+We propose instead a numerical approach where we sample from random graph distributions and observe the empirical performance of various distance measures.